Department Chair

 Phone: 716-839-8545

-Dr. Deborah Napolitano joined the Applied Behavior Analysis (ABA) faculty at Daemen College as an Assistant Professor in October of 2018.
+Deborah Napolitano Ph.D., BCBA-D, LBA-NY is a Professor in the Behavioral Science Department at Daemen University.
+Debbi joined the Behavioral Science faculty at Daemen University in October of 2018.
 Debbi previously was on faculty as an Associate Professor of Pediatrics at the University of Rochester School of Medicine where she still retains a Courtesy Clinical Associate Professor appointment.
-Debbi also consults to the Golisano Institute for Developmental Disability Nursing.
-Debbi obtained her Ph.D. in Developmental and Child Psychology/Behavior Analysis from the University of Kansas in 2000.

 Email: vpatrone@daemen.edu